L1TnzO/geospatial-incident-platform/server/README.md

 ### `GET /api/incidents/:incidentNumber`

 Returns the full incident record (including units, assets, notes, metadata) for the specified incident number.
 Responds with `404` if the incident does not exist and `400` for malformed identifiers.

+### `GET /api/incidents/meta`

+Returns lookup metadata (types, severities, statuses), date range bounds, the active incident count, and the server-enforced pagination limits.
+Responses are cached in-memory for five minutes; the cache clears automatically on TTL expiry or via `incidentService.clearCaches()` (used by the test suite).

+### `GET /api/incidents/search`

+Returns a concise incident summary (title, timestamps, GeoJSON point, type/severity/status) for a specific incident number.
+Input is case-insensitive and limited to `A-Z0-9._:-` characters.
+Responds with `400` for missing/invalid identifiers and `404` when no match is found.

 ### `GET /api/stations`